 Get the worry-free services and expert support you need to form an S Corp in Maryland today.

-Starting an S Corporation (or S Corp) is an excellent way to minimize your tax liability and increase the level of protection for your assets.
+Starting an S Corporation (or S Corp) in Maryland is an excellent way to minimize your tax liability and increase the level of protection for your assets.
 However, not everyone knows about S Corporations.
 What are they?
 And how do you go about forming an S Corporation?

 The first thing you should know is that an S Corp is not a separate type of business entity like a corporation or limited liability company (LLC).
 Instead, it is a tax election that you make with the Internal Revenue Service (IRS).
 The IRS then uses a different tax subchapter for your business that allows certain tax benefits.
 Specifically, the main benefit of S Corporations is that they do not have to pay corporate taxes on their income or credits.
 Instead, they “pass-through” their revenue, losses, and credits to their shareholders, who then pay personal income taxes.
 Check out our Maryland S Corporations guide to learn more.

-In this article, we’ll talk about how to form an S Corporation.
+In this article, we’ll talk about how to form an S Corporation in Maryland.
 Because it is not a separate business structure, you can form an S Corp only if you already have an existing LLC or corporation.
 If you do not have a business yet, we can help you form a Maryland LLC or a Maryland Corporation.
 After that, we’re ready to give you a hand if you decide that forming a Maryland S Corp is the best path forward for your company.
 With our products, we can help streamline the process for creating an S Corp so that you can glide right through it.
 We can also help with all kinds of other services, like comparing business structures, meeting your filing and compliance requirements, and other business needs.

 The first step in forming an S Corporation in Maryland is either forming a corporation or an LLC.
 Although we have guides on how to form a corporation or an LLC in Maryland, they share many filing requirements.
 To form an S corporation, you simply have to meet these administrative and filing requirements for standard corporations or LLCs.